 In 1870, a Rose Walk was created flanking the Herbaceous Ground.
 Kew installed its first rose pergola in 1901, between the Rock Garden and Herbaceous ground.
-The current structure, which stands over the main paths through the Order Beds, was constructed in 1959.
+The current structure, which stands over the main paths through the Plant Family Beds, was constructed in 1959.
 This was the Garden’s bicentenary and the prospect of a Royal visit provided a good opportunity for the Director, Sir George Taylor, to improve the grounds.
 Today, the pergola is wreathed in pairs of climbing and rambling roses, selected for their profusion and length of flowering.
 These include the red flowered Rosa ‘Danse Des Sylphes’ and pink blossomed R. ‘Mary Wallace’.
 These reach their peak in June, creating a tunnel of colour that frames the view of the Order Beds as you stroll down the central path.

 Keep up to date with events and news from Kew

 - for kids

 - around the world

 - gifts that help

 - brand new

 - for plant lovers